Skip to main content

 What is The Story Session™?

-Every Legacy Home™ begins on the land itself, and begins with The Story Session™.
-Over the course of four immersive hours, we walk your site together—reading its light, views, and character—while exploring your goals and priorities.
-The result is a written summary and applicable sketches that capture how your home could take shape, marking the first chapter of your family’s story.
+Every Legacy Home™ begins with a Story Session™—an in-depth on-site design exploration where we walk your property together, studying its light, views, and character while discussing your goals.
+The result is a document with written summary and sketches that capture how your home might take shape—the first chapter of your story.

 When should I contact an architect?

-The earlier, the better—especially if you’re still exploring sites or thinking about remodeling an existing home.
-We can help you look at views, access, and local permitting before you buy.
-Starting the conversation early simply means more time to design with intention and fewer surprises along the way.
+The earlier, the better—especially if you’re still exploring sites or considering a remodel.
+We can help you evaluate views, access, and permitting before you buy.
+Early collaboration means more thoughtful design and fewer surprises later.

 How long does a custom home project take?